 ON THIS PAGE: You will learn about the different ways doctors use to treat children with brain stem glioma.
-To see other pages, use the menu on the side of your screen.
+To see other pages, use the menu.

 In general, tumors in children are uncommon.
 This means it can be hard for doctors to plan treatments unless they know what has been most effective in other children.
 That’s why more than 60% of children are treated as part of a clinical trial.
 Clinical trials are research studies that compare the standard of care with newer approaches to treatments that may be more effective.
 The “standard of care” is the best treatments known.
 Clinical trials may test such approaches as a new drug, a new combination of standard treatments, or new doses of current therapies.
 The health and safety of all children participating in clinical trials are closely monitored.

 Descriptions of the most common treatment options for brain stem glioma are listed below.
 Treatment options and recommendations depend on several factors, including the type and grade of the tumor, possible side effects, the family’s preferences, and the child’s overall health.
-Your child’s care plan may also include treatment for symptoms and side effects, an important part of cancer care.
-Three types of treatments are used to treat brain stem glioma in children: radiation therapy, chemotherapy, and surgery.
+Your child’s care plan may also include treatment for symptoms and side effects, an important part of care.
+The types of treatments used for brain stem glioma in children include radiation therapy, chemotherapy, and surgery.
 Sometimes, these treatments are used together.

 The treatment of brain stem glioma for children with the genetic condition neurofibromatosis type 1 may differ.
-A tumor in a child with NF1 may be low-grade even though it looks diffuse, and therefore, active surveillance or watchful waiting may be recommended to watch the tumor for signs that it is worsening.
+A tumor in a child with NF1 may be low-grade even though it looks diffuse.
+Therefore, active surveillance or watchful waiting may be recommended to watch the tumor for signs that it is worsening.
 Treatment would begin if the tumor started to grow and spread.

 Take time to learn about all of your child’s treatment options and be sure to ask questions about things that are unclear.
 Also, talk about the goals of each treatment with the doctor and what you can expect during the treatment.
 Learn more about making treatment decisions.